michkaroma/pomodoro/README.md

 The repo includes `diagram.json` and `wokwi.toml`, so the project can be run directly in the [Wokwi VS Code extension](https://docs.wokwi.com/vscode/getting-started).

+### Print the enclosure

+Slice `3d/pomodoro.3mf` in your slicer of choice and print.
+Open `3d/pomodoro.f3d` in Fusion 360 if you want to tweak the dimensions.

 ---

 ## Project Structure

 ```
 pomodoro/
+├── 3d/
+│   ├── pomodoro.3mf    # Print-ready mesh
+│   └── pomodoro.f3d    # Fusion 360 source model
 ├── diagram.json        # Wokwi circuit definition
 ├── wokwi.toml          # Wokwi simulation config
 ├── platformio.ini      # PlatformIO project config